 Any differences are then settled with the final instalment, depending on the funds we have available.
 There is no guarantee that we will be able to extend your grant.

-The latest starting date for a traineeship lasting at least 2 months in the current funding period is therefore 1 April 2020.
 Funding is granted as long as sufficient financing is available.
 Funds are allocated according to the order in which applications are received.
 Incomplete applications are moved to the end of the queue when allocating funds.

 Funding for the Erasmus+ traineeship is paid in two instalments.
 70 percent of the total is paid out before the traineeship, the outstanding 30 percent are then paid by bank transfer once you have completed your traineeship and your report and traineeship certificate have been received.
 You are still eligible for Erasmus+ funding even if during the traineeship you receive funding from a private or public foundation, a BAföG international grant or remuneration from the institution where you are doing the traineeship.
 You are not, however, entitled to other funding from the EU at the same time.

 You receive a partial scholarship, in other words a contribution towards the cost of living, with the amount of funding determined according to the respective group of countries (1 funding month = 30 calendar days, irrespective of whether the calendar month has 28, 29 or 31 days).

 Country groups and funding amounts for traineeships that end before 31 March 2022 (2019 funding period)

 - Country group 1: funding period 2019: 555 euros/funding monthDenmark, Finland, Iceland, Ireland, Liechtenstein, Luxembourg, Norway, Sweden, United Kingdom of Great Britain and Northern Ireland

 - Country group 2: funding period 2019: 495 euros/funding monthAustria, Belgium, Cyprus, France, Greece, Italy, Malta, Portugal, Spain, The Netherlands